aleph2c/miros-xml/docs/html/_sources/introduction.rst.txt

 region marked off with this dashed line describes concurrent operation.

 David Harel's drawing rules ensnare tremendous amounts of behavioral complexity.
-If you model system's using his techniques you will end up with small and intuitive diagrams which can easily adapt to future requirements.
+If you model systems using his techniques you will end up with small and intuitive diagrams which can easily adapt to future requirements.

 When state machines are running in parallel regions they are running at the same